infobloxopen/bloxone-python-client/src/fw/docs/NamedListsApi.md

 Update Named List.

 Use this method to update the specified Named List object.
 Note that list type cannot be updated.
-The Named List object represents several types of lists allowed for BloxOne Cloud such as predefined threat intelligence feeds that your subscription offers (Threat Insight, Fast Flux, DGA, DNSM).
+The Named List object represents several types of lists allowed for Infoblox Cloud such as predefined threat intelligence feeds that your subscription offers (Threat Insight, Fast Flux, DGA, DNSM).
 In addition to the predefined threat intelligence feeds that your subscription offers, you can create custom lists (containing domains and IP addresses) to define whitelists and blacklists for additional protection.
 You can use a custom list to complement existing feeds or override the Block, Allow, Log, or Redirect action that is currently defined for an existing feed.
 Note that lists representing predefined TI feeds cannot be created, updated and deleted.
 Also use of the field 'items' is discouraged and instead use of new field 'item_described' is suggested as it is possible to add the description/comments to each item in the custom list using this field.
 In any case, note that use of both the fields 'items' and 'items_described' is not supported and when one of these field is used they must have some value i.e, it cannot be empty.
 Required: - name - items or items_described

 ### Example